Back to Blog Home

 Regardless of the type of business you are, a contract should include (at least) the following:

 These are just some of the essentials.
-Make sure you either talk to a legal expert on this matter or use a platform like DocuSign to generate contract templates.
+Make sure you talk to a legal expert on this matter.

-If you’re using Copilot, you can easily upload any PDFs and contracts so your clients can electronically sign them.
+If you’re using Copilot, you can easily upload any PDFs or generate contract templates so your clients can electronically sign them.

 Once your client electronically signs the agreed-upon contract, it’s time to get paid.
 This part is going to depend on your pricing strategy and how you intend to invoice clients.